 - 1. Achieve a minimum term GPA of 2.0 for undergraduates and 3.0 for graduates. - 2.
 Successfully complete and pass all attempted coursework during the probation period.
 (Withdrawals or failed grades are not allowed). - 3.
-Successfully complete 2 Financial Literacy online sessions and submit proof with a passing grade of at least 70 percent. - 4.
-For students not meeting SAP due to nearing or exceeding the maximum timeframe for their program, an SAP Curriculum Worksheet must be completed and uploaded.
+For students failing due to timeframe, the course schedule plan as specified on the appeal must be followed.

 Students are only allowed to be on an Academic Plan for no more than two semesters within the academic year.
 At the conclusion of the term for which the student was on an academic plan, the student must meet the SAP standards on their own or meet the requirements of their Academic Plan.
 A student will be ineligible for financial aid but can appeal once again according to the appeals deadline.

-SAP Academic Denial after Probation: If the student fails to meet SAP Financial Aid standards or the requirements set forth in the SAP Academic Plan, the student will be denied financial aid.
+SAP Academic Denial after Probation:

+If the student fails to meet SAP Financial Aid standards or the requirements set forth in the SAP Academic Plan, the student will be denied financial aid.
 The student is ineligible for financial aid with this status.
 A student with SAP denial status will remain ineligible for financial aid until the student meets the minimum SAP Policy requirements (cumulative 2.0 GPA for undergraduates or 3.0 for graduates, earn at least 67% of attempted credits, and/or not exceed the 150% maximum timeframe for their program see timeframe section), or submits a successful appeal by the deadline.